RohanAgrawa/notes/NextJS/readme.md

 Benifits of execution on server is that fast the overall user experience by executing them in server and render it to browser to avoid by loading all javscript in browser.

+1. In server component we can inject or use client component as well by not making whole server component as client component.
+2. Suppose only few lines of code is client side used and for that not necessary to make whole server component as client.
+3. Make separate component with custom client logic and inject in server component.